 A customer's right to privacy is of paramount importance to The Fraud Practice.
 When you register to use our site, The Fraud Practice. will ask you to provide your name, organization, e-mail address, and other information.
 We use that information to provide you a more personalized online experience and to process orders, as well as to keep track of what topics are of interest to our subscribers.
-This information will not be shared with any third party.
+This information may be shared with selected third party as described below.

 Information Collection and Use